On the map, the West Prong of the Little River divides Sevierville from Pigeon Forge.

 So, if you’d like to get away from the culinary version of a classic rock station, drive up north of the West Prong and see what Sevierville has to offer.

-Below, you will find my personal ranking of the best restaurants in Sevierville.
+Below, you will find my personal ranking of the best restaurants – and some of the most popular restaurants – in Sevierville.

 21. Flapjack’s Pancake Cabin